Ankle arthroscopy

 When will my bandages be removed?

-Your bandaging will be removed at your two week appointment and your dressings changed.
-At this stage you will be allowed to put your foot into a normal comfortable shoe.
+Your bandages will be removed at your two week clinic appointment, and your dressings changed.
+Once the bandage is removed, you can put your foot into a normal comfortable shoe.

-If you had fusion surgery, for more information please ask a member of staff for a copy of the Trust’s Ankle and subtalar arthritis leaflet.
+If you had ankle fusion surgery, please read the Ankle and subtalar arthritis leaflet for more information.

 When will my physiotherapy begin?

-Physiotherapy can start once your bandages have been removed, usually two weeks after your surgery.
-The physiotherapy appointment will be arranged from the day of surgery.
+Physiotherapy can start once your bandages have been removed.
+Your physiotherapy appointment will be arranged from the day of surgery.
 We will try to arrange this at the Trust hospital nearest to you.

 When can I start my normal activities again?

-Once your physiotherapy begins, non-impact activities can be resumed.
+Once your physiotherapy begins, you can start non-impact activities again.

 When can I return to work?

-This will depend on how much your work needs you to put weight on your affected ankle.
-If your work is sedentary (you mainly sit at a desk) and you can keep your foot elevated, you can return to work after two weeks.
-If this is not possible, and your job is more active, you should be expected to return to work after four weeks.
+When you can return to work depends on how much your work needs you to put weight on your affected ankle.
+If you sit down a lot and can keep your foot elevated, you can return to work after two weeks.
+If this is not possible, and your job is more active, you can expect to return to work after four weeks.

 What are the risks?